 - Preheat oven to 425°.
 Remove stems and gills from portobello mushrooms.
 With a damp paper towel, wipe down the mushrooms gently to clean them

-- Mix olive oil, 1 tsp salt and 1/4 tsp pepper together in a small bowl.
+- Mix olive oil, 1 teaspoon salt and 1/4 teaspoon pepper together in a small bowl.

 - Brush inside and outside of mushrooms with olive oil mixture.